kyma-project/serverless/README.md

 - `pre-serverless-manager-operator-build` - Compiling serverless manager code and pushing it's docker image.
 - `pre-serverless-manager-operator-tests` - Testing serverless manager reconciliation code (Serverless CR CRUD operations).
-- `pre-main-serverless-manager-verify` - Integration testing for serverless module installed by serverless-manager.
+- `pre-main-serverless-manager-verify` - Integration testing for serverless module installed by serverless-manager (**not using lifecycle-manager**).
 - `pull-serverless-module-build` - Bundling a module template manifest that allows testing it against lifecycle-manager manually.

 After pull request is merged a collection of CI/CD jobs are executed that:

- - re-builds serverless manager image
+ - `post-main-serverless-manager-verify` - Installs serverless module (**using lifecycle-manager**) and runs integration tests of serverless.
- - rebuilds serverless module and prepares module template manifest file that could be submitted to modular kyma
+ - `post-serverless-manager-operator-build` - rebuilds serverless module and module template manifest file that could be submitted to modular kyma
- - tests integration with lifecycle-manager

 ## Troubleshooting